Magzlar/tik_tok_ad_project/README.md

 - Used @dataclass to quickly implment 'Campaign' class which can represent each campaign and allow for budget comparisons between campaign attributes without cluttering the tik_tok_api.py file
 - retry function housed in utlis.py can be used in main.py to handle retry's with API calls
 - self._token_expiry ensures token is valid, this would be more important if multiple campaigns were being managed at high frequency
+- access_token property uses lazy loading, so an instance of the class can be created without triggering unnecessary API calls.
+The token is only fetched when it is first accessed, and only if needed
 - get_campaigns method retrives the campaigns and budget in one call, reducing API calls
 - The Task Overview specifies 'auction campaigns' not sure if filtering the buying_type controls this?
 - Exhaustion criteria states "Correctness: Does the solution correctly identify and pause low-ROAS campaigns?".
 Task overview does not mention pausing low-ROAS campaigns?